Alabaster, Alabama: History

 George L. Scott Sr. owned and operated Alabaster Lime Co., which mined alabaster.
 His shipping point was known as “Scott Rock.”
 Later, worker housing was built to accommodate some of the mine employees.
-The community was named Alabaster after the "large body of high-limestone upon which the town is located".
+The community was named Alabaster after the "large body of high-calcium limestone upon which the town is located".

 The First Bank of Alabaster opened in 1952, and its president was George L. Scott Jr., who later was elected as the first mayor of Alabaster.
 The first attempt in 1952 to incorporate Alabaster failed.
 In January 1953, the petition was again filed, and on February 23, 1953, Alabaster was officially incorporated, with a favorable vote of 79 to 23, and 427 residing inhabitants.
 In 1955, the Alabaster Water and Gas Board was formed.

+In 1971, the city merged with the town community of Siluria, which had incorporated in 1954.
+The neighboring communities had ties dating back to 1950, when Alabaster was served by the Siluria post office.
+However, in November 1951, the Alabaster post office opened at the direction of Birmingham Postmaster A.H.
+Albright.

 In 2015, the city announced that it was considering options to expand the area commonly known as the "Main Street Medical Mile" along Highway 31.
-The plans include not just expansion of medical facilities, but a civic center and different retail locations.
+The plans included an expansion of medical facilities, future civic center, and several retail locations.

 Additionally, it was announced in 2017 that a 350,000 square feet retail complex would be built at the corner of Highway 31 and Interstate 65.
-The new complex, currently named District 31, was slated to open in 2019, however as of 2020, the complex remained under construction.
+The new complex, currently named District 31, was slated to open in 2019, however as of 2026, the complex remained under construction.

 Geography

-Alabaster is located at (33.231162, −86.823829).

 Alabaster mostly occupies the Cahaba and Opossum valleys, which are divided by the Pine Ridge that runs north to south.
 To the east and west, both valleys are flanked by parallel mountain ridges that locally run north to south, but are a part of a larger system of ridges that generally runs north-east to south-west (the tailing ends of the Appalachian foothills).
 The valleys are drained by small creeks (Buck Creek, Beaverdam Creek) that flow into the Cahaba River.

 Access to the city from major highways is found from U.S. Route 31, which runs through the city, and via I-65 exit 238.
 Downtown Birmingham is 23 mi (37 km) north, and Montgomery is 69 mi (111 km) south, both via US-31 or I-65.

 According to the U.S. Census Bureau, the city has a total area of 25.6 sqmi, of which 25.3 sqmi is land and 0.3 sqmi (1.2%) is water.